-Arguably one of the prettiest canal routes in the UK, the Kennet and Avon Canal (or the ‘K&A’ as it’s referred to by locals) is over one hundred miles long and runs across four counties in southern England.
-It was the canal that featured in the BBC 4 programme ‘The Canal Trip’, a two-hour real time cruise that beautifully showcased the sights and sounds of the area.
+Arguably one of the prettiest canal routes on the waterways of the United Kingdom, the Kennet and Avon Canal (or the ‘K&A’ as it’s referred to by locals) is over one hundred miles long and runs across four counties in southern England.
+It was the canal that featured in the BBC 4 programme ‘The Canal Trip’, a two-hour real time cruise that beautifully showcased the sights and sounds of the area and is an ideal spot for a canal holiday.

 The Kennet and Avon was one of the main industrial transport routes in the country but it fell into disrepair as the faster railways took over the transportation of trade to London.